Account

 Your credit will be negatively impacted by a foreclosure or eviction.

 A foreclosure may be worse for your credit compared to an eviction.
 While a foreclosure may take a month or more to appear on your credit report, keep in mind that foreclosure is usually the result of missed mortgage payments.
 Each missed mortgage payment, as well as other missed payments, will likely harm your credit.
-By the time the foreclosure occurs, your credit score will have already likely dropped significantly.
+By the time the foreclosure occurs, your credit score may have already dropped significantly.

 Missing rent payments or an eviction may not have a direct impact on your credit, unless: